Youth Opportunity | Financial Security | Healthy Community | Community Resiliency

 Grayson County, TX Top 5 Community Needs

-Basic Needs / Hunger and Food Insecurity
+Hunger - Food Insecurity

-Health
+Medical/Mental Health

-Education
+Childcare/Early Childhood Education

 Qualifying 501(c)(3) nonprofits may apply for program funding based on the visions and intended results in the four areas.